uprtcl/hc-uprtcl/README.md

 - [x] Implement clone functionality
 - [x] Implement demo content zomes compatible with the _Prtcl
 - [x] Link to entries outside the hApp (other platforms as well)
-- [x] Implement signatures inside the entry
+- [x] Implement signatures inside the entries for external platforms validation
+- [ ] Implement merge request mechanism
 - [ ] Switch tests to try-o-rama
 - [ ] Create clone tests
 - [ ] Integrate did provider to get the creatorId